surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

-All the work donefiles in AcuBi are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
+All  files created in AcuBi are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
-Both reports and dashboards can be organised via Work Spaces and later edited as per requirement.

 ### Saving a Report